Can learning more languages help fight xenophobia? If yes, how?

 - Learn their language.
 Ask them to teach you to say a few sentences.

-- Learn about them: Cookie points if you find out their favourite meal or toy.
+- Learn about them: Cookie points if you find out their favorite meal or toy.

 - Travel: If you can go to a foreign country, don’t miss the chance!